Born: March 9, 1906 - Decatur, Indiana

 After taking a teaching post at Sarah Lawrence College at the end of the 1940s, Smith received two Guggenheim awards, in 1950 and 1951.
 This infusion of funds allowed the artist to devote all of his time to art-making and to increase the scale and ambition of his work.
-In sculptures such as(1951), Smith used the improvisational and material possibilities of his welded-steel technique to create large, expressive sculptures that appear to be drawings in space.
+In sculptures such as Hudson River Landscape (1951), Smith used the improvisational and material possibilities of his welded-steel technique to create large, expressive sculptures that appear to be drawings in space.
 With their flowing lines and open construction, these works not only betray Smith's formal training as a draughtsman and painter, but also approximate the spontaneous, automatism-inspired method favored by several of the New York School painters.

 Like many of the other New York School artists, Smith was also interested in exploring universal human symbols and themes.
 In 1952, this interest found expression in Smith's first two numbered series of works, the Tanktotem (1952-60) and Agricola series (1951-57).
 These works, and those created over the next decade, were pieced together through a process of largely improvisational assemblage, using found objects (such as old farm implements), industrial components (ordered from standard catalogs), and, in the mid-1950s, forging techniques to create vaguely human-like, totemic forms.
 Throughout the rest of his career, Smith continued to work in numbered series, expanding upon a single core theme in each group and naming each series after a common material or thematic element.
 Despite the artist's goal of expressing universal topics, and despite the industrial materials and construction techniques that defined these works, Smith's sculptures always maintained a personal, even introspective nature.
 And, with their hastily welded joints and imperfect surfaces, they also continued to show the hand of the artist.
-This fruitful period in Smith's career was capped by a one-man show atin 1957 that featured 34 of the artist's sculptures.
+This fruitful period in Smith's career was capped by a one-man show at The Museum of Modern Art in 1957 that featured 34 of the artist's sculptures.

 Smith's increased artistic and professional success during these years was matched by significant turmoil in his personal life.
 Dehner left Smith in 1950 after she discovered that he had been carrying on an affair with one of his Sarah Lawrence students.
 Over the next several years, he married the student and had two children with her, only to have this marriage end as well in 1958.